 We believe it is a great opportunity for Christian people to get together in song, prayer, teaching, worship, to say nothing of the benefits derived from the social side or feature.
 It gives you an opportunity to meet Christians, you would not otherwise meet on earth; it gives the children of Christian families an opportunity to get acquainted and to be associated together; it gives the preachers of the brotherhood an opportunity to know and appreciate each other better, and to be benefited by "the mutual faith."
 Shall we have this spiritual feast?
 We trust that you will answer in the affirmative.
-Remember the time-August 20-29, and the place-one of the gems of the Ozarks, the picturesque Bennett Spring State Park, 12 miles west of Lebanon, Missouri. -Homer L. King.
+Remember the time-August 20-29, and the place-one of the gems of the Ozarks, the picturesque Bennett Spring State Park, 12 miles west of Lebanon, Missouri.

-Benjamin Franklin says: "Young man, my advice to you is that you cultivate an acquaintance with, and a firm belief in the Holy Scriptures:
+Benjamin Franklin says: "Young man, my advice to you is that you cultivate an acquaintance with, and a firm belief in the Holy Scriptures: this is your certain interest."

-Entered as second-class matter March 24, 1932, at the postoffice at Lebanon, Missouri, under the Act of March 3, 1879.
+Entered as second-class matter March 24, 1932, at the post-office at Lebanon, Missouri, under the Act of March 3, 1879.

-I D Phillips Bronte, Texas

-Homer I. King Lebanon, Mo.

-Homer A. Gay Wilson, Oklahoma

-iiomer in only man

-Homer L. King Route 2, Lebanon, Mo.

-H E Poharteon Assistant Phillipsburg, Mo.
+Editors J. D. Phillips Bronte, Texas Homer L. King Lebanon, Mo.
+Homer A. Gay Wilson, Oklahoma Publisher Homer L. King Route 2, Lebanon, Mo.
+IV.
+E. Robertson, Assistant Phillipsburg, Mo.

-II.
-E. Kobertson, Indicate